 Currency risk is the risk of a change in the value of the Bank's portfolios as a result of changes in the value of exchange rates and open unsecured positions.
 The Bank manages currency risk by determining and daily monitoring of maximum limits of open positions of the banking book for individual currencies.
-Currency risk of trading book is limited by maximum exposure using the VaR model.
-The following tables show the volumes of assets and liabilities according to the individual main currencies and the resulting unsecured open currency positions as at the year-end of 2011 and 2010.
+A potential excessive open currency position of the Banking Book is immediately repurchased through an internal operation in the Trading Book.
+The currency risk of the trading book is limited by maximum exposure using the VaR model.
+The following tables show the volumes of assets and liabilities according to the individual main currencies and the resulting unsecured open currency positions as at the year-end of 2012 and 2011.